Lohne, Germany: Transport

 Lohne lies on the A1 freeway (European route E 37) between Bremen and Osnabrück.
 It can be reached via the exit Lohne / Dinklage.

 The train station lies on the Delmenhorst–Hesepe railway, which is operated by the NordWestBahn.
 Trains run every hour as RB 58 to Osnabrück and Bremen.
 Until 1999, a Lohne-Dinklage narrow-gauge railway was in operation; passenger transport ended in 1954.
 Meanwhile, most of the tracks have been converted into a bike path.
 In November 2013, the call bus system "Moobilplus Vechta" was put into operation in the district of Vechta, in which Lohne is involved.
 Every hour a bus operates between Dinklage, Lohne and the Lohner municipality Märschendorf.

 Other buses run, including "Weser-Ems-Buses", for example to Damme and Diepholz.

-From the 1920s there were plans to build a channel called "Hansakanal".
+From the 1920s, there were plans to build a channel called "Hansakanal".
 It would pass through the middle of Lohne, and would connect the Rhine-Ruhr metropolitan region with the seaports of Bremen and Hamburg.
 In 1950 the plan was finally abandoned.

 The nearest international airports are Bremen Airport (80 km north) and Münster Osnabrück Airport (80 km south).

-Lohne has a fast charging station from Tesla, the Tesla Supercharger.
+Lohne has a Tesla Supercharger, a fast-charging station from Tesla.